This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-2. Angel’s Christmas Market at Winter Wonderland – from November 19 2021
+2. Angel’s Christmas Market at Winter Wonderland – 2023 dates TBC

-The main difference this year compared to 2019 is that Winter Wonderland is now ticketed and only a handful of early, off-peak sessions are free (usually weekdays and very early admission before lunch).
+The main difference this year is that Winter Wonderland is now ticketed and only a handful of early, off-peak sessions are free (usually weekdays and very early admission before lunch).

-If you want to access Angel’s Christmas Market at Winter Wonderland during the evening or at busy periods, you may need to pre-purchase tickets for admission starting from £5 although there are package deals online where you get in ‘free’ if you pre-book a £20 food and drink voucher.
-Admission is daily (apart from Christmas Day) from Nov 19 2021 to January 3 2022
+If you want to access Angel’s Christmas Market at Winter Wonderland during the evening or at busy periods, you may need to pre-purchase tickets for admission starting from £5 although there are package deals online where you get free admission if you spend £25 on any attraction, ride or game in advance online.

-3. Christmas By The River at London Bridge – from 16 November 2021
+3. Christmas By The River at London Bridge – 2023 dates TBC

 Christmas By The River is located on the banks of the River Thames with London’s stunning skyline lit up at night as a backdrop, including views of Tower Bridge and the Tower of London.

 Christmas by the River 2023 will see numerous craft, gift and food / drink stalls pop-up around the Scoop, Potter’s Field as well as Hays Galleria.
 Christmas By the River runs 7 days a week (except Christmas Day) from 15th November 2022 to 2nd January 2023.

 Make a day of it with our top things to do in London Bridge guide before concluding your visit with Christmas By The River – our Christmas gift to you!